 Natural Cleaning Ingredients You Should Never Mix

-If you’re interested in removing harmful and toxic chemicals from your home, making your own natural cleaning supplies is a great place to start.
+If you’re interested in removing harmful and toxic chemicals from your home, making your own natural cleaning products is a great place to start.
 While many natural cleaning ingredients work well together, others can create harmful substances when mixed.

 To help keep your home and your family safe, these are the natural cleaning ingredients you should never mix.

 Baking Soda and Vinegar